apple/swift-metrics/README.md

 1. a metrics API
 2. a metrics backend implementation

-This package only provides the metrics API itself and therefore swift-metrics is a "metrics API package". swift-metrics (using `MetricsSystem.bootstrap`) can be configured to choose any compatible metrics backend implementation.
+This package only provides the metrics API itself and therefore SwiftMetrics is a "metrics API package".
+SwiftMetrics can be configured (using `MetricsSystem.bootstrap`) to choose any compatible metrics backend implementation.
 This way packages can adopt the API and the application can choose any compatible metrics backend implementation without requiring any changes from any of the libraries.

 This API was designed with the contributors to the Swift on Server community and approved by the SSWG (Swift Server Work Group) to the "sandbox level" of the SSWG's incubation process.